-As a result of the uncertainty caused by the COVID-19 pandemic, the 18th World Conference on Tobacco or Health (WCTOH) will be held on 8-10 March 2022.
+As a result of the uncertainty caused by the COVID-19 pandemic, the 18th World Conference on Tobacco or Health (WCTOH) is now postponed.

-To ensure that global collaboration and knowledge sharing continues in the meantime, the WCTOH will host a virtual, two-day Leadership Summit on Tobacco Control, from 6-7 May 2021.
+To ensure that global collaboration and knowledge sharing continues in the meantime, the WCTOH will host a virtual, two-day Leadership Summit on Tobacco Control.

 The COVID-19 pandemic now poses a deadly new threat to the world’s 1.3 billion smokers, and the low- and middle-income countries whose health systems are already burdened by tobacco-related disease.